coilysiren/blog/pages/contact_guide.md

 ### Guide for Contacting me

 Contacting me refers to communicating with me in any way.
 Be it verbal, electronic, twitter @'s, emails... anything.
+Links for contacting me are below this guide.

 #### RE: Praise